WORDS BY JOSEPH FURNESS

 Predominantly, the New York-based brand focuses on fashioning elevated essentials and wardrobe heroes – baby-blue cutout blazers and plaid distressed halter-neck tops sit alongside the forest-green tracksuits and relaxed blue denim jeans in her collections.
 But now and again she’ll create a piece that serves both purposes: something that packs a punch but can still be worn multiple times a week.
 Take the ribbed knitted tied-up trousers, for example.

 Sustainability may be nothing but a buzzword for some brands; however, it truly is at the centre of Rombaut.
-The shoe brand incorporates materials such as Piñatex – a natural leather made from the cellulose fibres extracted from pineapple leaves – and the biodegradable thermoplastic APINAT Bio.
+The shoe brand incorporates materials such as Piñatex – a natural leather made from the cellulose fibers extracted from pineapple leaves – and the biodegradable thermoplastic APINAT Bio.

 Behind the brand is Paris-based Belgian designer Mats Rombaut, who started with the goal of creating vegan shoes, from sneakers to heels, that discerning consumers would actually want to wear.
 Judging by the success of his brand, it’s evident that he’s achieving what he set out to do.
 Why not join the movement by exploring our selection of Rombaut kicks right here.

-Made in Tomboy is an Italian brand that specialises in denim – and like most coveted Mediterranean labels, its ultimate goal is to offer consumers ostentatious forever pieces that will catch just as many eyes in a decade's time as it will today.
+Made in Tomboy is an Italian brand that specializes in denim – and like most coveted Mediterranean labels, its ultimate goal is to offer consumers ostentatious forever pieces that will catch just as many eyes in a decade's time as it will today.

 What makes Made in Tomboy so different from the other Italian brands on the market (and on this list) is that it’s not led by one or two designers but a collective of talented designers with a background in fashion.
 With so many eyes on each design, it’s no surprise that all of the brand’s goods are produced with meticulous care.

 Louisa Ballou has never been able to keep still.
 The South Carolina-born designer attended university in London (Central Saint Martins, naturally), cut her teeth in Paris, honed her skills in California before basing herself in New York City.
-Bearing all of this in mind, it's no surprise that the designer has become a globally recognised name.
+Bearing all of this in mind, it's no surprise that the designer has become a globally recognized name.

 The secret to Louisa Ballou’s success is good ol’ fashioned sex appeal – par for the course, SZA and Chloe Bailey were two of the first superstars to sport pieces from the designer’s namesake label.
 The pieces in question are bright, bold and beautiful dresses, swimsuits, miniskirts and mesh tees featuring conspicuous exotic prints, looks that you’re sure to crave as soon as you set eyes on them.